 The project site is undeveloped, and is dominated by relatively flat topography supporting annual grasslands.
 There are no structures on the properties.
 No native oak trees or other trees are present on the subject parcels, as the area has historically been grazed and maintained.
-New subdivisions are currently under development east and southeast of the project area.
+A power line corridor, including approximately 375 feet of easements, is located along the southern portion of the project site, traveling east to west.
+Existing and new subdivisions under development are located in the vicinity of the project area.
+The project parcels are generally located adjacent to residential land uses, as well as Open Space primarily for the purpose of power line easements.